dustdustinthewind/IntralismQoLMod/README.md

 - "Initialize" event toggle for map/storyboard objects.
 Basically instead of spawning at 0,0,0, having to wait until time = 0 to trigger an event (maps start before 0), instead spawn at a user specified place, or start as soon as the map starts playing.
 - Color palette for storyboard events
 - Open map folder button in editor
+- Easy way to change speed/tempo of map (for BPM messups or for people who want to easily convert a faster/slower ver of a map)
 - Change the crosshair to a transparent version of your current view model, a 3D crosshair that matches the skin you're using and might properly represent the nonexistant "judgement line" at z0 compared to a fucking 2D image.
 - Custom workshop tags
 - Multi-storyboard-object spawner event (spawn x number of an object with a shared id (sun1, sun2, sun3, etc))